Is your teen ready for "high-stakes" college-level writing?

-Here’s an efficient way to run through an entire MLA research paper before the stakes are high.
+This self-paced, independent study course offers an effective way for your teen to step through an entire MLA research paper before the stakes are high in college.

 Class Overview